Simple Steps for a More Accessible Home for Seniors

 3. Tackling Slippery Floors and Rugs (Especially in the Bathroom!)

 Falls are a leading cause of injury among seniors, making non-slip surfaces essential.
+It can be tricky to navigate challenging areas that get wet when you get older and mobility is reduced.
 Think about the places where the floor can get wet as well, like the kitchen or bathroom.
 There are also special treatments you can apply to floors to make them less slippery, which is especially useful in the bathroom.

 Safer Flooring Options: